ironpeakservices/iron-go-project/README.md

 ## How to use
 1. Click the green button "Use this template" to copy this over.
+2. Change go.mod to your own module path.
-2. Potentially change the LICENSE as you please.
+3. Potentially change the LICENSE as you please.
 Check out [tl;dr legal](https://tldrlegal.com).
-3. Enable "dependabot alerts" in the Security tab.
+4. Enable "dependabot alerts" in the Security tab.
-4. Setup Branch protection rules to disallow pushing to master or dev.
+5. Setup Branch protection rules to disallow pushing to master or dev.
-5. Develop in a feature branch, merge to `dev` and later to `master`.
+6. Develop in a feature branch, merge to `dev` and later to `master`.
-6. `make` and enjoy!
+7. `make` and enjoy!

 ## Features
 - `.gitignore` for go development.